ubc-subbots/software-start-here/README.md

 # Ubuntu 20.04 installation guide

 ROS2 and our robot's on-board computer (Nvidia TX2) use on a linux distribution to operate, for our development work we will be using Ubuntu 20.04 preferably dual booted alongside Windows.

-Developing in linux using a Mac machine is generally not recommended but if there is no option please follow the dual-booting instructions below **using an Ubuntu 20.04 image** or explore virtual box options.
+## Foreword on Macs

+ROS2 technically has support for MacOS, but it is untested.
+We **strongly** recommend either dual booting from an Intel Mac or using a Windows computer to dual boot.
+If there are no alternatives, a popular option is using a virtual machine and loading Ubuntu that way (UTM is generally recommended.)
+If you're up for the challenge, you can try installing everything natively on the Mac, but be advised we might not be able to help you that much.

 ## Dual-booting